dkrai04/juspay-codethon-template/README.md

 ## Questions?

-Reach out on `#codethon-support` Slack channel.
+Reach out on `#product-design-internal` Slack channel.
 Happy coding, and bring your designs to life ✨